Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 A committed advocate for the FDS model, Angela also enjoys spending time with her family (including her dog), going to the theatre, travelling, Zumba and French language

-Angela Tolley – Family Support Officer, South Australia
+Angela Tolley – Family Support Worker, South Australia

 Jenni commenced with FDS in July 2016 in Head Office.
 Jenni is responsible for data entry.
 Jenni’s attention to detail and accuracy is immeasurable.